THANK YOU FOR 23 WONDERFUL YEARS

 If you’ve always dreamed of starting your own business and want to preserve the heritage of real kombucha, this is a rare opportunity to acquire our equipment and expertise!

 You could be brewing within days using our scientifically proven, perfectly balanced method — bypassing years of trial and error.
-We offer a full week of hands-on training and ongoing support to help you create your own brand.
+We will spend a full week with you providing hands-on training and ongoing support thereafter to help you create your own kombucha brand.

 “HOLY GRAIL OF KOMBUCHA BREWING”